SamvelMakaryan/EmojiArtGenerator/README.md

 # EmojiArtGenerator

-This is a simple C++ program that takes an input image and an emoji image to create a new image where the emoji is overlaid on the input image.
+This is a simple C++ program that takes an input image and an emoji image to create a new image where the input image consist of emoji images.

 ## Requirements